SuperHouse/esp-open-rtos/README.md

 ## Sponsors

-Work on esp-open-rtos has been sponsored by [SuperHouse Automation](http://superhouse.tv/).
+Work on parts of esp-open-rtos has been sponsored by [SuperHouse Automation](http://superhouse.tv/).